UP | HOME

 This is one of my favorite IVP example problems.

 This is a dimensionless, restricted three gravitational body problem.
 The Earth is stationary at the origin.
 The Moon orbits the Earth at a radius of \(1\) and is at \((1,0)\) at \(t=0\).
-The mass ratio is \(\frac{100}{8145}\).
-The position, \((x_1,x_2)\), and velocity, \((v_1,v_2)\), are governed by the following differential equation:
+The Moon to Earth mass ratio is \(\frac{100}{8145}\).
+We wish to model the movement of a small satellite with negligible mass.
+The position, \((x_1,x_2)\), and velocity, \((v_1,v_2)\), of this satellite are governed by the following differential equation:

 \[\begin{align*} \frac{\mathrm{d}v_1}{\mathrm{d}t} & = v_1 \\ \frac{\mathrm{d}v_2}{\mathrm{d}t} & = v_2 \\ \frac{\mathrm{d}x_1}{\mathrm{d}t} & = 2 v_2 + x_1 - \frac{\mu (x_1 + \mu -1)}{D_1} - \frac{(1 - \mu) (x_1 + \mu)}{D_2} \\ \frac{\mathrm{d}x_2}{\mathrm{d}t} & = -2 v_1 + x_2 - \frac{\mu x_2}{D_1} - \frac{(1 - \mu) x_2}{D_2} \end{align*}\]